dimitri/pgcopydb/docs/tutorial.rst

 How to edit the schema when copying a database?
 -----------------------------------------------

-It is possible to split pgcopydb operations and run them one at a time.
+It is possible to split ``pgcopydb`` operations and to run them one at a time.

-Please note that concurrency and performance characteristics that depend on concurrency are then going to be pretty limited compared to the main ``pgcopydb clone`` command where different sections are running concurrently to one-another.
+However, please note that in these cases, concurrency and performance characteristics that depend on concurrency are then going to be pretty limited compared to the main ``pgcopydb clone`` command where different sections are running concurrently with one-another.

-Still running operations with more control over the different steps can be necessary.
-An interesting use-case consists of injecting schema changes before copying the data over:
+Still in some cases, running operations with more control over different steps can be necessary.
+An interesting such use-case consists of injecting schema changes before copying the data over:

 ::